 Plus, you can use any brownies you like.
 Make a batch of your favorite homemade brownies, like my super fudgy Gluten Free Brownies.
-Or double down on the flavors in the ice cream by using Flourless Nutella Cheesecake Brownies.
+Double down on the flavors in the ice cream by using Flourless Nutella Cheesecake Brownies.
+Add an extra element of chocolate chip cookies by using Gluten Free Brookies.
 Use your favorite box mix.
 Or if you are separate to make the ice cream recipe but don’t want to deal with baking, pick up a pan of brownies at the grocery store!

 The ice cream base itself only has four ingredients, then you just need your brownies and a jar of chocolate hazelnut spread to make this epic Nutella brownie cheesecake ice cream.